-The Company obtained an independent valuation of certain assets including its property and equipment, list of major customers, and internally determined the fair value of its other assets and liabilities.
-The initial purchase price allocation has been adjusted as a result of the independent valuation report with customer lists being valued at \$150,000 resulting in a decrease in goodwill by that amount.
+A valuation of certain assets was completed, including property and equipment, list of major customers, and the Company internally determined the fair value of its other assets and liabilities.
+In determining the fair value of acquired assets, standard valuation techniques were used including the market and cost approaches.
+The initial purchase price allocation has been adjusted as a result of final valuation, with customer lists being valued at \$150,000 resulting in a decrease in goodwill by that amount.
 Accordingly a deferred tax liability of \$54,000 was recorded since the amortization of the customer list is not available as a tax deduction to the Company.
 The aggregate changes resulted in goodwill being decreased to \$1,627,044 as of the acquisition date.